lukegackle/M365-drawio-Icons/README.md

 ![Diagrams.net_OfficeFabricIcons.xml](https://user-images.githubusercontent.com/33621585/235295536-96ec3f28-3e25-4295-b856-65dff9bc0c84.png)

+The Diagrams.net_AllIcons_M365_PowerBi_OfficeFabricIcons.xml file includes all of the icons available in one library file!

 # Data-Marc
 This repository is recently forked from a Microsoft repo.
 With that, all icons that were in my repository are added to the Microsoft repo.